mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 updateWattmeter!(system, device; label = "To Branch 1", variance = 1e-6)
 nothing  # hide
 ```
 In this particular case, we modify the measurement and variance values for the wattmeter located at `Bus 1`.
-As for the wattmeter loacated at `Branch 1` on the "from" bus end, we opt for a precise active power flow measurement value.
-Finally, the wattmeter at `Branch 1` on the "to" bus end retains its measurement value while only the measurement variance is adjusted.
+As for the wattmeter loacated at `Branch 1` on the from-bus end, we opt for a precise active power flow measurement value.
+Finally, the wattmeter at `Branch 1` on the to-bus end retains its measurement value while only the measurement variance is adjusted.

 ---